Bye-Bye, Junior High

 "Bye-Bye, Junior High" is the sixteenth episode of the third and final season of Canadian teen drama television series Degrassi Junior High.
 It originally aired on CBC Television in Canada on February 27, 1989.
 It was written by Yan Moore and directed by Kit Hood.
-The episode sees the school's grade nine class approaching graduation, with some students, including Christine "Spike" Nelson (Amanda Stepto) and Derek "Wheels" Wheeler (Neil Hope) becoming uncertain of their academic future as a result of their life situations.
-At the graduation dance, a faulty boiler causes a fire which burns the school down.
+The episode takes place at the end of the school year as graduation approaches; despite the fallout from the death of his parents at the beginning of the season, Derek "Wheels" Wheeler (Neil Hope) manages to pass, but Christine "Spike" Nelson (Amanda Stepto), who is raising her daughter Emma, must make up for poor grades over the holidays, something which she does not react well to.
+At the graduation dance, a fault in the boiler room causes a fire to spread throughout the school, razing it to the ground.

 The episode received a positive reception from contemporary critics.